bdickason/bdickason.com/about.md

 I started this site to share the knowledge I've gained in 15 years spent PM'ing.
 I've founded startups, worked at tech companies large and small, and even worked as a professional gamer and DJ along the way.

-My current clients tell me that I can quickly cut through their ambiguous questions and bring a structured framework and advice that blends head and heart.
+My readers tell me that I can quickly cut through their ambiguous questions and bring a structured framework and advice that blends head and heart.

-If you're interested in a free consultation, visit [my coaching page](https://bdickason.com/coaching).

 ## My PM Archetype
 Strengths: Strategy, Vision, Alignment